Sinjil: Ottoman period

-The village mosque is laid out on the lines of the Frankish Crusader church.
+The village mosque is laid out on the lines of the Frankish Crusader church (see section above).
 Other historical sites in the town include a well for Joseph and a holy site for Jacob.
-The Maqam (shrine) of a holy man, Abu Auf, is also there.
-Abu Auf is from the time period of the Caliph Umar Ibn al-Khattab.
+The maqam (shrine) of a holy man, Abu Auf, is also there.
+Abu Auf is from the time period of Caliph Umar Ibn al-Khattab.

 In 1896 the population of Sinjil was estimated to be about 1,131 persons.

-British Mandate era
+British Mandate

 In the 1922 census of Palestine conducted by the British Mandate authorities, Sinjil (called: Senjel) had an entirely Muslim population of 934, while in the 1931 census, the village had 266 occupied houses and a population of 1071, still all Muslims.